 Evie_Emma.life shares fun, creative ideas that make learning into play.
 For this challenge Evie_Emma.life shared a phonics activity combined with sensory play.
-She hid letters in coloured rice for her child to find and then create words with the letters.
+For this activity, Emma hid letters in coloured rice for her child to find and then create words with the letters.

 Adding helpful learning tools

 Leapingintolearning is all about phonics and helping children learn how to read and write.
 She shared with us some brilliant resources she uses to help making phonics fun.
 For her suggestion on how to encourage children to read and write, she advised low cost learning resources, such as whiteboards, poppers and magnetic letters.